Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-These theories aren't just academic abstractions—they shape real policy decisions that affect billions of people.
+These theories shape real policy decisions that affect billions of people.
 When an FRQ asks you to explain development disparities or evaluate strategies for economic growth, you need to know which theory applies and what it predicts.
 Don't just memorize names and dates; understand what each theory blames for underdevelopment and what solutions it proposes.
 That's what separates a 3 from a 5.

 These theories focus on how global economic relationships create and maintain inequality between wealthy and poor nations.
-They argue that development isn't just about individual country choices—it's about position within a global system.
+Development isn't just about individual country choices; it's about a country's position within a global system.

-Compare: World-Systems Theory vs. Dependency Theory—both emphasize core-periphery exploitation, but World-Systems adds the semi-periphery category and focuses more on capitalism as a global system.
-If an FRQ asks about global inequality, either works, but World-Systems gives you more nuance for discussing emerging economies.
+Compare: World-Systems Theory vs. Dependency Theory: both emphasize core-periphery exploitation, but World-Systems adds the semi-periphery category and focuses more on capitalism as a global system.
+Dependency Theory zeroes in on the historical legacy of colonialism.
+If an FRQ asks about global inequality, either works, but World-Systems gives you more nuance for discussing countries that are rising between tiers.

-Compare: Rostow's Model vs. Modernization Theory—Rostow provides the specific stages while Modernization Theory offers the broader philosophical framework.
+Compare: Rostow's Model vs. Modernization Theory: Rostow provides the specific stages while Modernization Theory offers the broader philosophy.
 Both assume Western-style development is universal and desirable, which Dependency theorists reject entirely.

 These theories emphasize internal factors and free-market mechanisms as the primary drivers of economic growth.
 They focus less on global exploitation and more on domestic policy choices.

-Compare: Neoliberal Theory vs. Endogenous Growth Theory—Neoliberalism emphasizes removing government barriers, while Endogenous Growth supports active government investment in education and innovation.
-Both are market-friendly but differ on the state's role.
+Compare: Neoliberal Theory vs. Endogenous Growth Theory: Neoliberalism emphasizes removing government barriers to let markets work, while Endogenous Growth supports active government investment in education and innovation.
+Both are market-friendly but differ sharply on the state's role.

 These theories bring geography back to the center, examining how location, agglomeration, and transportation costs shape where economic activity concentrates.

-Compare: New Economic Geography vs. World-Systems Theory—both explain spatial inequality, but New Economic Geography focuses on market forces and agglomeration while World-Systems emphasizes exploitation and historical power relationships.
-Use New Economic Geography for regional questions, World-Systems for global inequality.
+Compare: New Economic Geography vs. World-Systems Theory: both explain spatial inequality, but New Economic Geography focuses on market forces and agglomeration while World-Systems emphasizes exploitation and historical power relationships.
+Use New Economic Geography for regional-scale questions (why does industry cluster in certain cities?), and World-Systems for global-scale inequality.

 These theories challenge mainstream development thinking, questioning whether Western-style growth should even be the goal and proposing alternative frameworks.

-Compare: Sustainable Development vs. Post-Development—both critique traditional growth-focused development, but Sustainable Development tries to reform the system while Post-Development rejects it entirely.
+Compare: Sustainable Development vs. Post-Development: both critique traditional growth-focused development, but Sustainable Development tries to reform the system from within while Post-Development rejects the system entirely.
 Sustainable Development is mainstream policy; Post-Development is academic critique.

 | Concept | Best Examples |